Introduction: why NRR matters

 | 140%+ | Hyper-expansion | Usage-based or seat-growth models at scale |

 - Reduce churn.
-Fix onboarding gaps, product bugs, or pricing mismatch.
-Even a 1‑point churn improvement can move NRR dramatically.
+Fix onboarding gaps, product reliability issues, support friction, or pricing mismatch.
+Even a small churn improvement can move NRR more than teams expect.

-It can be helpful to see how these levers interact.
-For example, two products might both report 110% NRR, but one gets there through low churn and modest expansion, while the other relies on very high expansion to offset serious churn.
-The first profile is usually more resilient because expansion is easier when customers are already satisfied.
-The second profile can still work—some usage‑based products accept high logo churn—but it tends to be more volatile month to month.
+It is useful to see how these levers interact.
+Two companies might both post 110% NRR, but one gets there through low churn and modest expansion while the other relies on very high expansion to offset serious churn.
+The first profile is usually more resilient because it rests on healthier core retention.
+The second may still work, especially in usage-based products, but it is often more volatile.

-If you sell usage‑based plans, expansion revenue may be tied to customer activity rather than explicit upgrades.
-In that case, NRR can rise sharply when customers succeed with your product and fall quickly during downturns.
-Many teams compute both a “reported NRR” (including usage expansion) and a “normalized NRR” that smooths extreme months.
-Multi‑product SaaS companies also benefit from NRR because cross‑sells show up as expansion; however, you should make sure cross‑sell revenue is attributed to the same starting cohort to avoid counting new logos as retention.
+If you sell usage-based plans, expansion revenue may be tied to customer activity rather than explicit plan upgrades.
+In that case, NRR can rise sharply when customers succeed with your product and fall just as fast during downturns.
+Many teams compute both a reported NRR, which includes usage expansion, and a normalized NRR that smooths extreme months.
+Multi-product SaaS companies also benefit from NRR because cross-sells show up as expansion.
+The key is still cohort purity: if the revenue came from a brand-new logo, it should not be counted in NRR.

 - Mixing cohorts.
 NRR must track the same customers over time.
 Adding new customers to the ending number inflates retention.

-- Counting price increases as expansion without noting context.
-A one‑time across‑the‑board price rise can lift NRR temporarily but may not reflect product value.
+- Counting price increases without context.
+A one-time list-price change can lift NRR temporarily but may not reflect deeper product value.

 - Using bookings instead of recurring revenue.
-NRR is about recurring revenue recognized for the cohort, not signed contract value.
+NRR is about recurring revenue retained within the cohort, not total contract value signed.

-Segmenting NRR by customer size, industry, or acquisition channel is often more valuable than a single blended number.
-A blended NRR of 110% might hide an SMB segment at 80% and an enterprise segment at 140%.
+Segmenting NRR by customer size, industry, plan, or acquisition channel is often more valuable than a single blended number.
+A blended NRR of 110% might hide an SMB segment at 80% and an enterprise segment at 140%, which would imply very different product and go-to-market priorities.

 This calculator assumes you are using consistent cohort accounting over a single period.
 It does not: